Why Are My Calls Failing? Every Reason & Fix (2026)

 | 403 | Forbidden | Auth failure, IP blocked, or negative balance |

-| 404 | Not Found | Number not in service |
+| 404 | Not Found | Number doesn't exist or is not in service |

-| 408 | Timeout | No response in 32 seconds |
+| 408 | Request Timeout | No response in 32 seconds (network unreachable) |

-| 480 | Temporarily Unavailable | Recipient offline or not registered |
+| 480 | Temporarily Unavailable | Recipient offline, phone off, or not registered |

-| 486 | Busy Here | Recipient on another call |
+| 486 | Busy Here | Recipient is on another call |

-| 487 | Request Terminated | Call cancelled |
+| 487 | Request Terminated | Call cancelled (you or the system hung up) |

-| 503 | Service Unavailable | Server overloaded |
+| 503 | Service Unavailable | Server overloaded, try again later |

-| 603 | Decline | Recipient rejected the call |
+| 603 | Decline | Recipient actively rejected the call |

 Major Carrier Outages (2025-2026)

-45% of all outages in 2025 were caused by power issues.
+of outages caused by power issues

 Rural Call Completion Problems